-We would have expected to see The Cheesecake Factory rank higher on this list based on the fact that they have over ten times the number of menu items as many restaurants on this list.
+We would have expected to see The Cheesecake Factory rank higher on this list based on the fact that they have more than 10 times the number of menu items as many restaurants on this list.

 Total sales: $2.22 billion

-Lobster is expensive, and people still love to order it at this seafood chain.
+Lobster is expensive, and people love to order it at this seafood chain.

 Total sales: $2.33 billion

-Wawa might be the most regional chain on this list—having locations in only seven states—but the gas station convenience store is one of the most profitable restaurant chains in the country.
-And if you've ever ordered a hoagie from the store, you'd know why.
+Wawa might be the most regional chain on this list, having locations in only seven states, but the gas station and convenience store combo is one of the most profitable restaurant chains in the country.
+And if you've ever ordered a hoagie there, you'd know why.

 Total sales: $2.56 billion

-Texans love their Whataburgers so much that the chain's 800 locations still sell over $2.5 billion in burgers.
+Texans love their Whataburgers so much that the chain's 800 locations sell more than $2.5 billion in burgers each year.

 Total sales: $2.63 billion